Frequently asked questions

 Who from the health care organization or physician practice typically takes the lead on this work?

 The AMA recommends creating a multidisciplinary project team comprised of team members who are involved in clinical practice, have continued support/buy-in from system leaders, are responsible for overseeing the planning and organizing of tasks to implement the initiative, and can navigate across the departments/business units within the health care organization.
-To learn more about the key considerations needed to create a diabetes prevention strategy, click here.

 National DPP lifestyle change program offering